This page last revised on 02.14.2021

 Pro se Writ to Louisiana Supreme Court filed by the author dated August 1, 2003

-Based on the Nancy Blanchard affidavit, one must ask oneself "which" words were removed from "which" transcripts in "which" legal actions (civil and/or criminal) and why were they removed by Judge Anne L. Simon?
-That is the question this author put before the Louisiana Supreme Court in the writ.
+Therefore, based on the Ms. Nancy Blanchard affidavit, one must ask oneself "which" words were removed from "which" transcripts in "which" legal actions (civil and/or criminal) and why were they removed by Judge Simon?
+Think some people in jails across the State of Louisiana might like that question answered as well?

 More informaton will follow, please stay tuned!